Department of Modern and Classical Languages and Literatures

-Patrick Thomas Ridge is an Assistant Professor of Spanish in the Department of Modern and Classical Languages and Literatures.
+Patrick Thomas Ridge is assistant professor of Spanish in the Department of Modern & Classical Languages & Literatures.
 While his current research focuses primarily on the literary and cultural representations of soccer in Latin America, he also specializes in film and media studies.
 He has published on the documentaries of World Cup ’78 in Argentina, homoaffectivity in the Mexican Netflix series Club de Cuervos, masculinity in Brazilian soccer films, and violence in contemporary Spanish cinema.
-He has recently taught courses on Latin American documentary, soccer, and Mexican and Central American literature and culture.
-As a certified medical interpreter, he also teaches Spanish for the Medical Professions.
+He has recently taught courses on Latin American documentary, experimental filmmaking, soccer, and Mexican and Central American literature and culture.
+With a background in medical interpretation, he also teaches Spanish for the Medical Professions.
 He earned his Ph.D. in Spanish from Arizona State University and MA from the University of Louisville.

 - Soccer in Latin America

 - Mexican and Brazilian chronicle

 Ridge, Patrick.
 “Football (Soccer) in Latin America.”
 Oxford Bibliographies: Latin American Studies.
 Ed.
 Ben Vinson.
 New York: Oxford University Press, 12 Jan.
 2022.

 Ridge, Patrick.
 “Full-Frontal Fútbol: Macho Bodies and Homoaffectivity in Martín Farina’s Fulboy.”
 Chasqui: revista de literatura latinoamericana 50.2 (2021): 117-38.